 As you can see, flying between major airports can help you get the lowest Delta award flight prices even if the distance is longer.

 Flying from a regional airport generally costs more even if you fly into/from a major Delta hub.

-Plus, right now, the best Delta credit cards, such as the Delta SkyMiles® Gold Business American Express Card, have enhanced welcome bonuses you don’t want to miss.
+Plus, the best Delta credit cards have perks and bonuses you don’t want to miss out on.

 American Airlines AAdvantage

 American Airlines usually is the cheapest of the legacy carriers for short domestic flights of 500 miles or less within the continental United States and Canada.
 You will either pay 7,500 miles one-way for a main cabin seat for 15,000 miles in business or first class.

 Some of the routes within the 500-mile window include: